1-moxiu/Sum-check_python/README.md

 # Sum-check_python

+### ❗️ Sum-check_python IS NOT CHECKSUM CHECKER TO BE CLEAR RATHER HASH CHECKER LIKE FOR Eg. SHA-1, MD5 ,"Sum" is just the name of the program sorry for any confusions.

 A simple Python application to compute and compare file hashes using various algorithms (MD5, SHA-1, SHA-256, SHA-512).
 The app supports copying computed hashes to the clipboard, exporting them to a file, and comparing the computed hash with a known hash value.

 ## Features: